mcandre/buttery/README.md

 `-trimStart` / `-trimEnd` can drop frames from sides of the input GIF sequence.
 Trimming is useful for cutting down long animations to a specific subsequence.
 Trimming may facilitate motion smoothing.
 When used artfully, trimming can even generate unique motion.

-See `buttery -help` for more detail.
+See `buttery -help` for more information.

 # LICENSE